shaleen-wonder-ent/user-guides/aum-centric.md

 1. **Tagging taxonomy** — we propose `env / bu / patchring / criticality`.
 Confirm or amend.
 2. **Patch ring strategy** — typical: Ring 0 (canary, 5%) → Ring 1 (early, 15%) → Ring 2 (broad, 50%) → Ring 3 (final, 30%).
 Cadence: Ring 0 within 24h of Patch Tuesday, Ring 3 within 14 days.
 3. **Air-gap scope** — list any segments that must stay on WSUS.
-4. **Branch sites** — list any sites needing Connected Cache.
+4. **Branch sites** — list any sites needing Connected Cache, and whether any will stay on a **hybrid WSUS-content-source + AUM** model during transition (see §4.3.1).
+5. **Third-party app patching** — explicit confirmation that Adobe/Chrome/Java/etc. are handled by **Intune / ConfigMgr / a 3rd-party tool** and NOT expected from AUM.
+List the tool that will own this.
-5. **RBAC model** — who owns maintenance configs (platform team), who reads dashboards (security, audit, app owners)?
+6. **RBAC model** — who owns maintenance configs (platform team), who reads dashboards (security, audit, app owners)?
-6. **Subscription strategy** — single sub for all Arc resources vs. per-BU sub.
+7. **Subscription strategy** — single sub for all Arc resources vs. per-BU sub.
 (Per-BU often simplifies cost showback.)
-7. **Defender for Servers** — in scope for this project or separate workstream?
+8. **Defender for Servers** — in scope for this project or separate workstream?
 Recommend separate.
-8. **Power BI executive layer** — in or out of Phase 1?
+9. **Power BI executive layer** — in or out of Phase 1?

 ---